 As part of our daily practice, we observe and assess children's development and learning in order to inform our future plans.
 We record our observations in a variety of ways.
 Everyone is encouraged to contribute and discussions take place.
-Significant observations of children's achievements are collated in their own 2 Simple e-profile using the iPad, and are thereby subsequently shared with parents.
+Significant observations of children's achievements are collated in their own Tapestry Learning Journal using the iPad, and are thereby subsequently shared with parents.